Events

 Meet the DMC Migration Experts (November 3, 2023)

-DePaul Migration Collaborative’s inaugural Practitioners in Residence, Dr. Elizabeth Kennedy and Rob Paral, as they discuss their impactful work supporting migrants and asylum seekers.
+DePaul Migration Collaborative’s inaugural Practitioners in Residence, Dr. Elizabeth Kennedy and Rob Paral, discussed their impactful work supporting migrants and asylum seekers.
 Dr. Kennedy focuses on human rights, gender, and migration in Central America, producing research and training for immigrant-serving organizations.
 Rob Paral, a policy consultant, specializes in demographic insights and community needs, using data-driven approaches to assist Chicago's migrant communities.

 Speakers: Dr. Elizabeth Kennedy and Rob Paral (DMC Practitioners in Residence)